SeDi343/discord-rust-serverstatus/README.md

 Finally it is important to press "Reset Token" to receive your token for your Bot.
 Put this token now into the token file.
 Now you're able to launch the bot!

+This Music Bot requires python3 and python venv(tested on 3.11 and 3.13) https://www.python.org/downloads/
+Install python requirements using:
+* python3 -m venv discord-music-venv
+* source discord-music-venv/bin/activate
-Bot requires python3.11.
-Install python requirements using "python3.11 -m pip install -r requirements.txt".
+* pip install -r requirements.txt
+* python index.py / sh start.sh (for a screen session)

 Also check config.json and addapt discord_token and api_url with your settings.